In one hundred words or less…

 - Flexible: They understand every problem has a unique context and a unique solution.
 They know that while experience is important, relying on approaches that worked in the past won’t always solve the problems of the future.

-- Supernaturally Organized: Their work proceeds in a logical, thoroughly documented way; even if their work was half-way finished, another architect would be able to look at it and immediately understand how it came to be.
+- Supernaturally Organized: Their work proceeds in a logical, thoroughly documented way; even if their work was half-way finished, another architect would be able to look at it and immediately understand.

 Think we’d get along?

-Send a copy of your resume and a portfolio of some of your most interesting work to our Talent team at firstname.lastname@example.org using the subject “Intermedia Project Manager”.
+Send a copy of your resume and a portfolio of some of your most interesting work to our Talent team at firstname.lastname@example.org with a subject line of “Intermediate Project Manager (New York)”.
 We’ll get back to you with next steps which, for us, is an informal meet and greet over coffee (or tea, to each their own!) so we can get to know you.